By Your Headspace Mindfulness & Meditation Experts

 Morning comes, the alarm goes off, and it’s time to wake up.
-For some people, mornings are glorious: wakey-wakey, eggs and bakey, with a side of sunshine and hopefulness.
+For some people, mornings are glorious.
 But what if you’re not a morning person?

 Dragging yourself out of bed can be difficult, especially if you struggle with sleeplessness and don’t feel refreshed.
-According to research, 90% of adolescents have difficulty waking up in the morning, and, while more of us become morning people as we age, many adults struggle to wake up, too.
+According to research, 90% of adolescents have difficulty waking up in the morning.
+Other research shows while more of us become morning people as we age, many adults struggle to wake up, too.

 The body prepares to wake up in the hour or so before you awaken — your body temperature begins to rise, and blood pressure increases.
 Serotonin and cortisol flood the brain, and the neurons and activity start firing.

 When waking naturally, sleep usually ends during a non-rapid-eye-movement (NREM) period of sleep, also known as light sleep.
 If using an alarm, which can go off during periods of deeper sleep, you might find that you wake up feeling groggy, especially if your bedtime and wake-up times vary day to day.